 If you’ve decided get engagement pictures taken and found a photographer, you may be stuck trying to figure out what to wear and how to style your engagement pictures.
 Here’s some advice on what to wear for engagement pictures.

-Welcome to Wedding Wednesdays!!
-I love having the chance to chat about weddings on Wednesdays.
 If you’re new here, be sure to check out my Ultimate Wedding Checklist for links to all of my other wedding articles along with an awesome checklist.
 Last time, we talked all about the decision whether or not to take engagement pictures.
 Now it’s time to chat about what to wear for engagement pictures.

 Assuming you decided to get engagement pictures taken and you’ve found a photographer (read my article about choosing a wedding photographer here), you may be stuck trying to figure out what to wear and how to style your engagement pictures.
 Typically engagement pictures take place outside rather than in the studio.
 Some couples choose to take engagement pictures in a location that means something special to them or their relationship (like where they met).
 Others choose beach scenes, parks, forests, urban environments… the options are endless.
 We ended up choosing a large park that had a variety of different settings (streams, fields, trails, etc.).
 If you’re in the San Diego area, it was Los Peñasquitos Canyon Preserve.